IllustratedMan-code/Q-paper-kidney/main.typ

     image("figures/Tissue-Type-Signature_primary-solid-tumor_elbow.png"),
   ),
   caption: [
     Elbow method for determining ideal number of clusters.
 The ideal number of clusters is shown in red.
 Top row of plots contains both the normal tissue and tumor samples.
 Bottom row of plots only contains tumor samples.
 Y axis is the inertia value, low values of inertia correspond to better clustering; however, low numbers of clusters are generally better.
+Bottom right plot corresponds to the clustering done for the group paper.
   ],
   kind: image,
 ) <elbow>